514: No Such Thing As A Computer Tower

 Good, yes, better.
 Safe ground.

-think of something more real
+Think of something more real.

-uh no it's because uh tigers live there and people working in the mangroves they would be caught by tigers and i don't know if a little rough rubber
+No, it's because tigers live there.
+And people working in the mangroves, they would be caught by tigers.

+Yeah, sorry, anyway.
 We were talking about guitars.

-Guiters.
 Yeah, and I find it incredible that the ice age was this specific, just affected this one place so specifically.
+Everywhere else was kind of okay, but it stripped away the iodine.

-But it was quite hard for them to know exactly how many people had it because everyone was hiding it.
-People were embarrassed by it.
+But it was quite hard for them to know exactly how many people had it because everyone was hiding it, people were embarrassed by it.

-So the census, if they did any kind of surveying, wouldn't really truly show it. it.
+So the census, if they did any kind of surveying, wouldn't really truly show it.
+So when conscription was happening for the armies, you had to have your medical and there was no way of hiding it.

 If you buy one of those Swiss Army knives, there is a special goiter implement.
-People always say it's for taking stones out of horseshoes, but actually, it's for popping the goiter.
+People always say it's for taking stones out of horseshoes, but actually it's for popping the goiter.

 Wow.
 Made your views on Twain Cliff.

 I don't like him.
-He said, I, this isn't going to indeed to him, actually.
+He said,

 I have seen the principal features of Swiss scenery, Mont Blanc and the Goiter.
 Lovely.